vpand/icpp/README.md

   --fire=<string>   - Fire the input source file to the connected remote icpp-gadget to execute it.
   --incdir=<string> - Specify the include directory for compilation, can be multiple.
   --ip=<string>     - Set the remote ip address of icpp-gadget.
-  --ndk=<string>    - Set the Android NDK root path, default to the parent directory of the ndk-build in PATH.
   --port=<int>      - Set the connection port.
   --repl            - Enter into a REPL interactive shell to fire the input snippet code to the connected remote icpp-gadget to execute it.
 ```